vwang4536/BeautyCounter-Assessment/README.md

    - Mango
    - Orange

-Note: In order to connect to the database, .env file must be added.
+Note: .env is currently not tracked by Git as it is implemented in .gitignore.
+In order to connect to the database, the .env file must be added into the server folder.
 I will send the .env file to Lisa along with the link to this repo.

-Thank you for this opportunity!
+Thank you for this opportunity! :)

 # How To Install
 - Git Clone this repository (https://github.com/vwang4536/BeautyCounter-Assessment.git)